The Red Shoes (album)

 The Red Shoes is the seventh studio album by English musician Kate Bush.
-Released on 2 November 1993, it was accompanied by Bush's short film, The Line, the Cross and the Curve, and was her last album before a 12-year hiatus.
+Released on 1 November 1993, it was accompanied by Bush's short film, The Line, the Cross and the Curve, and was her last album before a 12-year hiatus.

 The album peaked at number two on the UK Albums Chart and has been certified platinum by the British Phonographic Industry (BPI), denoting shipments in excess of 300,000 copies.
 In the United States, the album reached number 28 on the Billboard 200, her highest-peaking album on the chart at the time.

+In November 2018, Bush released box sets of remasters of her studio albums, including a new remaster The Red Shoes.
+"Eat the Music" was re-released on a 10" vinyl record for Record Store Day in April 2024, featuring B-sides "Lily" and "Big Stripey Lie" from the original album.
+The song charted at No. 77 on the UK Singles Midweek Update dated 22 April 2024.

 Overview

 The Red Shoes was inspired by the 1948 film of the same name by Michael Powell and Emeric Pressburger, which itself was inspired by the fairy tale of the same name by Hans Christian Andersen.
 It concerns a dancer, possessed by her art, who cannot take off the eponymous shoes and find peace.

-Bush had suggested she would tour in support of The Red Shoes and deliberately aimed for a "live band" feel, with less of the studio trickery that had typified her last three albums (which would be difficult to recreate on stage).
-However, the tour never materialised.

-This was a troubled time for Bush, who had suffered a series of bereavements including the loss of her favoured guitarist, Alan Murphy, as well as her mother, Hannah, who died the year before the album's release.
-Bush's long-term relationship with bassist Del Palmer had also ended, although the pair continued to work together.
+Bush had suffered a series of bereavements during the making of Red Shoes, including the loss of her mother, Hannah, who died in 1992 and the death of her guitarist, Alan Murphy.
+Bush's long-term relationship with bassist Del Palmer had ended, although the pair continued to work together.
 "I've been very affected by these last two years", she remarked in late 1991.
 "They've been incredibly intense years for me.
 Maybe not on a work level, but a lot has happened to me.
 I feel I've learnt a lot – and, yes, I think [my next album] is going to be quite different...
 I hope the people that are waiting for it feel it's worth the wait."

-Many of the people she lost are honoured on the ballad "Moments of Pleasure", as well as director Michael Powell, with whom she had discussed working shortly before his death in 1990.
-Composer and conductor Michael Kamen contributed a score for the song.

-Most notably, The Red Shoes featured many more high-profile cameo appearances than her previous efforts.
+The Red Shoes featured more high-profile cameo appearances than her previous efforts.
 The track "Why Should I Love You?" featured instrumental and vocal contributions from Prince as well as guest vocals from comedian Lenny Henry.
-"And So Is Love" features guitar work by Eric Clapton, and Gary Brooker (from the band Procol Harum), and Jeff Beck also collaborated.
 Trio Bulgarka (who had contributed to The Sensual World) appeared on three songs: "You're the One", "The Song of Solomon", and "Why Should I Love You?".
+"And So Is Love" features guitar work by Eric Clapton; Gary Brooker (from the band Procol Harum) and Jeff Beck also participated in the recording sessions.